YA26/LDACovid19Vaccine/README.md

 ### Topic 2 (97% of all comments): Vaccine skepticism
-Without any surprise the most salient word is **« vaccine »**.
+Without any surprise, the most salient word is **« vaccine »**.
-This topic is the most dominant and is most characterized by :
+This topic is the most dominant and is most characterized by:
 -	A reluctancy to take the vaccine especially because it is fast-paced.
 -	People contending that the vaccine cannot stop the transmission of the virus.
 -	Disapproval of genetic engineering (mRNA).